|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 By the time I made it to I-70, the storm was now well north of the front and sending a blast of cold outflow south and east.
 The massive low arcus cloud that this created was pretty impressive, presenting as a ominous dark wall facing westbound drivers.
 Completely harmless, however.
 This is the view looking west near Millersburg along I-70 (click for full screen versions):

-I made it home at 9PM, capping another nice Midwestern chase day.
+I made it home at 9PM, capping another nice Midwestern expedition day.
 Now it's just a matter of awaiting the main squall line to arrive sometime on Thursday.

 This web site is made possible by support from CIS Internet.